redotvideo/examples/google-cloud-run-parallelized/README.md

 # Parallel Rendering with Cloud Functions

 This project shows you how you can parallelize rendering across multiple Google Cloud functions to get much faster rendering speeds.
 Instead of rendering, say, 60 seconds of video in one process, we can also use 30 cloud functions to render 2s of video each, and afterwards stitch together the resulting partial videos.
-This is what we do in this project.

-We are going to deploy two services to Google Cloud:
+In this example, we are going to deploy two services to Google Cloud:

 - `/render-worker`: This is a Google Cloud Function that is responsible for rendering a partial video.
 It has access to your video template (`/render-worker/src/scenes`) and receives the number of total workers as well as its worker ID as an input.
 It accordingly exports the audio and visuals of the partial video.